Benelli (motorcycles): The management of Andrea Merloni

-In 1999 was hired the technician Riccardo Rosa (ex Cagiva) and was then presented the new Tornado Tre, a sports bike (900 cm^{3}, then brought to 1130 cm^{3}), with interesting technological innovations.
+In 1999, the technician Riccardo Rosa (ex Cagiva) was hired and was then presented the new Tornado Tre, a sports bike (900 cm^{3}, then brought to 1130 cm^{3}), with interesting technological innovations.
 It was in fact a pure sports bike, equipped with a 3-cylinder engine in-line that presented a new arrangement of the cooling radiator positioned under the rear tail and equipped with two forced air extraction fans of spectacular effect and a new "mixed" frame consists of a die-cast aluminium and steel tubes joined with a technology of aeronautical origin.

 The Tornado Tre 900 super sport bike was launched in 2002, and the TNT, roadster some years later.

 "The races improve the breed" and Merloni, a former driver, knew it well so the next step was to prepare the new Tornado for the races.
 As per his style, Merloni immediately began to run in 2001 and 2002 in the World Superbike Championship with the Australian rider Peter Goddard, who with his long experience has been able to give directions to improve the bike and consequently also the series.
 Given that the team was at the start and fierce competition, the results were higher than expected with a 36th place in the final classification in 2001 (with 7 points) and a 22nd place in 2002 (with 23 points).
 A limited version of the Tornado (named the Tornado LE, where LE stands for Limited Edition) was built.

 The results of the new Benelli are encouraging but the strong investments for the Tornado are not compensated by sales and even Andrea Merloni decides to stop.